awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartStreamTranscription.md

 For information about the errors that are common to all actions, see [Common Errors](CommonErrors.md)\.

  **BadRequestException**
-One or more arguments to the `StartStreamTranscription` or `StartMedicalStreamTranscription` operation was invalid\.
+One or more arguments to the `StartStreamTranscription` or `StartMedicalStreamTranscription` API was invalid\.
 For example, `MediaEncoding` was not set to a valid encoding, or `LanguageCode` was not set to a valid code\.
 Check the parameters and try your request again\.
 HTTP Status Code: 400

  **ConflictException**